 804.71 Internal Controls

-The Board expects all Board members, employees, volunteers, consultants, vendors, contractors, students and other parties maintaining any relationship with the District to act with integrity, due diligence, and in accordance with all laws in their duties involving the District’s resources.
-The Board is entrusted with public dollars and no one connected with the District should do anything to erode that trust.
+The board expects all board members, employees, volunteers, consultants, vendors, contractors, students, and other parties maintaining any relationship with the district to act with integrity, due diligence, and in accordance with all laws in their duties involving the district’s resources.
+The board is entrusted with public dollars and no one connected with the district should do anything to erode that trust.

-Administrators shall be alert for any indication of fraud, financial impropriety, or irregularity within the administrator’s area of responsibility.
+Administrators shall be alert for any indication of fraud, financial impropriety, and/or irregularity within the administrator’s area of responsibility.
 Any employee who suspects fraud, impropriety, or irregularity shall report their suspicions immediately to his/her immediate supervisor and to the CFO.

 Fraud, financial improprieties, or irregularities include, but are not limited to:

-The investigation of fraudulent activity shall be conducted in a manner that protects the confidentiality of the parties and the facts.
-All employees involved in the investigation shall be advised to keep information about the investigation confidential.
-If an investigation substantiates the occurrence of a fraudulent activity a report shall be made to the Board and appropriate personnel.
-The final disposition of the matter and any decision to file or not file a criminal complaint or to refer the matter to the appropriate law enforcement and/or regulatory agency for independent investigation shall be made in consultation with District legal counsel.
-The results of the investigation shall not be disclosed to or discussed with anyone other than those individuals with a legitimate right to know (as determined by District legal counsel) until the results are made public.
+The investigation of fraudulent activity shall, to the extent permitted by law and policy, be conducted in a manner that protects the confidentiality of the parties and the facts.
+All employees involved in an investigation into an alleged violation of this policy shall be advised to keep information about the investigation confidential.
+If an investigation substantiates the occurrence of a violation of this policy, the CFO shall make a report to the board and appropriate personnel.
+The final disposition of the matter and any decision to file or not file a criminal complaint and/or to refer the matter to the appropriate law enforcement and/or regulatory agency for independent investigation shall be made in consultation with district legal counsel.
+The results of the investigation shall not be disclosed to or discussed with anyone other than those individuals with a legitimate right to know (as determined by district legal counsel) until the results are made public.

 February 7, 2011